chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ![](../assets/img/relaydelegation/2019-04-14-17-16-42.png)

 But it does not appear to work, and I spent quite a lot of time researching this without getting to the bottom of it.
 It appears that RDP requires a TGT, which we don't have to request a `termsrv` ticket of its own, and since we simply don't have that it fails to authenticate.
-I even initiated some dialoge with Benjamin Delpy about this on [Twitter](https://twitter.com/chryzsh/status/1107751511583543296).
+I even initiated some dialogue with Benjamin Delpy about this on [Twitter](https://twitter.com/chryzsh/status/1107751511583543296).

 I did also try to find a way to do WMI remote code execution from Windows using a service ticket, but could not figure out any working method. **Ideas on any of the two?
 Please message me on Twitter.**